Save Big Time on a Mortgage Refinance as Rates Hit 3-Year Low

 The average rate on the 30-year fixed mortgage just hit 3.49%, according to a survey by Mortgage News Daily, matching the lowest level since October 2016.
 That’s down from 3.8% at the start of January and 4.58% a year ago.

-About 9.4 million borrowers could save an average $272 per month if they were to refinance to a lower rate, according to calculations by Black Knight.
-The analytics company defines refinance candidates as 30-year mortgage holders with a maximum at least 20% equity in their homes and credit scores of 720 or higher, who could shave at least 0.75% off their current first lien rate by refinancing.
+About 9.4 million borrowers could save an average $272 per month if they were to refinance to a lower rate.
+The analytics company defines refinance candidates as

 That’s a collective $2.6 billion per month, the highest potential savings in 20 years.
 This is due in part to the fact that the approximately 3 million homeowners who took out their mortgages in the past three years could now save 0.75% on their rate or more by refinancing.
 That potential savings could be a huge boon to consumer spending.

-Looking at borrowers with lower credit scores than Black Knight’s criteria, there are actually close to 19 million borrowers who have interest rates on their loans at least 0.75% higher than today’s rate.
+Let’s look at borrowers with lower credit scores than Black Knight’s criteria.
+There are close to 19 million borrowers who have interest rates at least 0.75% higher than today’s rate.

 In addition, more than 2.6 million of those borrowers could save $300 or more on their monthly principal and interest payment.
-Regionally, California and Florida have the most borrowers who would see the biggest benefit, due to higher home prices and larger mortgage balances in those states.
+California and Florida have the most borrowers who would see the biggest benefit.
+This is due to higher home prices and larger mortgage balances in those states.

 The unexpected drop in mortgage rates is due in large part to market fears over the coronavirus.
 Investors have been rushing to the relative safety of the bond market, pushing yields down.
 Mortgage rates loosely follow the yield on the 10-year Treasury.